The 10 Best Books Of The Year (So Far), According To Amazon

-There’s nothing more pleasant than curling up with a good book on a chilly evening.
+For many of us, summer means lazy afternoons on a beach with a great book (or Kindle) in hand.
 But choosing a great read can be difficult.

-Back in July, we wrote about Amazon editors’ selections for best books that were released between January and June.
-Now, Amazon is back with an updated list of the Best Books of 2013 (so far).
+The editors at Amazon.com recently came out with a list of the Best Books of 2013 So Far, which ranks the best books released between January and June 2013.

+“Customers looking for great summer reads will find an eclectic selection on the list this year, from the very best fiction to compelling memoirs to excellent young adult novels,” Sara Nelson, Editorial Director for Books and Kindle, Amazon.com, said.
+“Our #1 pick, Life after Life, is clever but never gimmicky—which is amazing when you consider that the story of the heroine’s life begins, ends and then begins again, multiple times.
+We think this book is an extraordinary feat of narrative ambition, an audacious genre-bender and a work of literary genius.”

-Here are the top 10 books from this year, according to Amazon editors.
+Here are the Top 10 Best Books of the Year So Far, according to Amazon editors:

-1. “The Goldfinch” by Donna Tartt: This is both the heart-wrenching story of Theo Decker, a man who lost his mother as a boy in a freak accident, as well as a globe-spanning mystery about a painting that has gone missing.
-The 700+ page book has a moving plot and urgency that is impossible to resist.

-2. “And the Mountains Echoed” by Khaled Hosseini: From the author of “The Kite Runner” and “A Thousand Splendid Suns” comes the tale of a brother and sister separated after their father sells the girl to a wealthy couple in Kabul, Afghanistan.
-Told through multiple viewpoints over half a century, the book follows the brother and sister through wars, births, deaths, deceit, and love.
+1. Life After Life by Kate Atkinson: What if you could be born again and again?
+This brilliant, multi-layered novel answers that question as Atkinson’s protagonist moves through multiple lives, each one an iteration on the last, flirting with the balance between choice and fate.

+2. The Son by Philipp Meyer: A multigenerational Western spanning the 1800s Comanche raids in Texas to the 20th century oil boom, The Son is a towering achievement.

 To see additional lists of the Best Books of the Year So Far broken down by category, go to www.amazon.com/bestbookssofar.